-Analysis: What are the Seahawks’ top 3 needs in the draft?
-And which players might be the best fit?
+Analyzing the Seahawks’ top three needs in the NFL draft and the best players to fill them

 Why this is a need

-Seattle is set at guard with Gabe Jackson and Damien Lewis, each under contract for three more years.
-But Seattle’s other three projected starters, left tackle Duane Brown, right tackle Brandon Shell and center Ethan Pocic, all have just one year left.
+The Seahawks are set at guard with Gabe Jackson and Damien Lewis, each under contract for three more years.
+But their other three projected starters, left tackle Duane Brown, right tackle Brandon Shell and center Ethan Pocic, all have just one year left.

 Finding the left tackle of the future might be difficult in the second round.
 But interior linemen tend to drop a little further.